MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-pshed_pi_write_error_record.md

 ### -param ErrorRecord [in]

 A pointer to a <a href="..\ntddk\ns-ntddk-_whea_error_record.md">WHEA_ERROR_RECORD</a> structure that describes the error record that is being written to the system's persistent data storage.

-##### - Flags.WHEA_WRITE_FLAG_DUMMY

-The write operation is a dummy write operation.
-No data is to be written to the system's persistent data storage.

 ## -returns